“Before anything else, InspirASIAN is a family.”

 “That helped me meet a lot of people who were part of the local community.
 I joined more events, then later in the year I joined the APCA board.”

-Today, Deniz serves as InspirASIAN’s Chief Marketing Officer.
-This is his third year in the position and his ninth with the employee group focused on Asian and Pacific Islander AT&T employees.
+Today, Deniz serves as InspirASIAN’s National Vice President.
 The group has just finished a busy Asian Heritage Month in May, partnering with internal teams and partners like Warner Media and Xandr.

 “Even though we just completed the merger, it’s been great seeing everyone make an effort to start communicating as one AT&T spirit.
 We focused on people’s stories and took home prestigious Asian Society Awards.
 We’re passionate about diversity, inclusion and finding common interests.”

 Such causes include volunteering at the food banks, raising scholarship money for students and teaching.
 InspirASIAN members educate fellow employees and their communities to create an understanding of the Asian cultures within them.
 That knowledge and perspective, Deniz says, can help start the conversations that drive our values.

 “Professionally, InspirASIAN did help me.
 One of the nice things about the group is that, because of our focuses and causes, we get a lot of executive support.
 I’ve had the pleasure of working with multiple executives in different units, building personal relationships and learning something new from them.
 I’ve been fortunate to get valuable mentoring time from them because of the projects we worked on together.”